Wolfgang Ewald: Aerial victory claims

-According to Spick, Ewald was credited with 78 aerial victories claimed in an unknown number combat missions.
+According to US historian David T. Zabecki, Ewald was credited with 78 aerial victories.

+Spick also lists him with 78 aerial victories claimed in an unknown number combat missions.
 This figure includes one aerial victory during the Spanish Civil War, two during the Battle of France and Britain and further 75 aerial victories on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 65 aerial victory claims, plus two further unconfirmed claims.
 This number includes one claim during the Spanish Civil War, one over the Western Allies, and 63 on the Eastern Front.

+Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 4932".
+The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.